serradura/request_via/README.md

 # RequestVia

-A fast and functional (API and paradigm) HTTP client, using only standard library's dependencies. e.g: Net::HTTP, and URI.
+A fast and functional (API and paradigm) HTTP client, using only Ruby's standard library as dependency. e.g: Net::HTTP and URI.

 ## Installation